oramasearch/orama-ui/packages/ui/docs/hooks/useSearch.md

 # `useSearch` hook

-A custom React hook for managing search functionality within the Orama-powered React applications.

----

-## Overview

 The `useSearch` hook provides a simple interface for executing searches, managing loading and error states, and resetting search results.
-It leverages the Orama search client and integrates with the application's search context for state management.
+It leverages the Orama search client and gives access to the chat context and dispatch function.

 ---